 One such ILE project was the artificial intelligence (AI) chatbot pilot program that we implemented in the spring and summer of 2018.
 ISTE had approached us about our interest in participating in this program, which covered the basics of using Amazon Web Service’s Lex and Lambda tools to create a chatbot.
 Lex is essentially the “intelligence” behind the Alexa smart speaker, and Lambda allows you to create and run additional code that uses Amazon’s servers and integrates with your chatbot.

-During help desk, junior Gati Aher headed a team that researched and developed a chatbot that could assist users with basic tech support questions.
+During help desk, senior Gati Aher headed a team that researched and developed a chatbot that could assist users with basic tech support questions.
 She presented her work at ISTE 2018 in Chicago.

 Leveraging social media and blogging platforms